-Purpose Key Words Definitions, details, and Illustrations Usually when you see these, a definition or concept preceded it. for examplefor instanceas an illustrationto illustrate such as to be specific specifically including one Time securing process Time order Additive listing Time sequence, process description, experiment/instructions, simple listing Some of these can be used to both show sequence in time and ideas. first, second, third, etc. then, since, next, before, after, as soon as, now, until, later, while, during, when, finally also, another, and, in addition, moreover, next, first of all, first, second, furthermore, last of all, finally Compare Contrast Compare and contrast similarly similar to just as with in comparison likewise like liken both compared to in the same way in a similar fashion on the other hand conversely rather on the contrary but however alternatively differ instead of in contrast to despite nevertheless Cause and effect thus because because of causes as a result results in result affects therefore since leads to brings about consequently
+Purpose Key Words Definitions, details, and Illustrations Usually when you see these, a definition or concept preceded it. for example for instance as an illustration to illustrate such as to be specific specifically including one Time order Additive listing Time sequence, process description, experiment/ instructions, simple listing Some of these can be used to both show sequence in time and ideas. first, second, third, etc. then, since, next, before, after, as soon as, now, until, later, while, during, when, finally • also, another, and, in addition, moreover, next, first of all, first, second, furthermore, last of all, finally Compare and contrast Compare similarly similar to just as with in comparison likewise like liken both compared to in the same way in a similar fashion Contrast on the other hand conversely rather on the contrary but however alternatively differ instead of in contrast to despite nevertheless Cause and effect thus because because of causes as a result results in result affects therefore since leads to brings about consequently